AdobeDocs/analytics-platform.en/help/analysis-workspace/workspace-faq/results-truncated.md

 ---
 # Results Truncated dimension item

-When using a dimension that contains many unique values, a report can return a dimension item labeled **[!UICONTROL Results Truncated]**.
-This dimension item means that the requested report contained too many unique values for it to process efficiently.
-As a result, it removes items deemed least important.
+When using a dimension that contains many unique values, the report results may be too large for processing.
+To prevent slowdowns throughout the system, the results are truncated by removing items deemed least important.
+This is indicated on a Freeform panel by addition of the words "more than" in the pagination indicator e.g. "Rows: 1-400 of more than 9,819,653."

+In some cases, such as sorting by a calculated metric, it is impossible to tell which dimension items are the least important.
+When this happens, a warning icon is placed on the calculated metric explaining this problem and linking to [some documentation](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-components/dimensions/high-cardinality.html?lang=en).

 ## Customer Journey Analytics processing architecture and unique values